X3I/poketwo.com/_pages/locations/pokemon-mansion.md

 ---
 permalink: /locations/pokemon-mansion
 image: /img/locations/pokemon-mansion.png
-description: The Dragon's Den is a location in Blackthorn City in the Johto region.
+description: >
+  The Pokémon Mansion is a decrepit, burned-down mansion on Cinnabar Island.
+It got its name because a famous Pokémon Researcher once lived there.
 ---

 # Pokemon Mansion